 Prior to these meetings, preliminary talks are sometimes held with topic-specific experts from the showcases.
 These are based on hypotheses and invite showcase experts to conduct thought experiments.
 Following the thematic meetings, findings are compiled in a written document.
 Written feedback and further additions are then obtained from the showcase experts.
 This serves as the current state of work for the next thematic meeting.
 Answers to detailed questions and more concrete information are compiled by the subject matter experts in an ongoing exchange with showcase experts.

-This process results in five comprehensive and topic-specific reports, represented by the following topics and will be published step by step on this website from summer 2021 onwards.
+This process resulted in five comprehensive and topic-specific reports, represented by the following topics.